Skip to main content

 All classes of members may vote on all matters submitted to the Membership.

-1. Regular meetings are held the first Friday of each month unless otherwise designated by a majority vote of the members present at a regular meeting.
+Regular meetings are held the first Friday of each month unless otherwise designated by the President with at least 30 days’ notice posted on the HAS website.

-Notice of each Annual Meeting or special meeting, specifying the time, date, and place held, and in the case of a special meeting, the purpose of which the meeting is called, must be given at least 10 days prior to the meeting.
+Notice of the Annual Meeting, specifying the time, date, and place held, must be given at least 10 days prior to the meeting.
 Electronic means, including but not limited to, email, web sites, and monthly newsletters, will be afforded the same merit as though the U.S. Postal Service delivered it.

-On any matter brought to the Membership for decision, either at a Special or Annual Meeting, a quorum shall exist when five (5) per cent or more of the voting membership are present.
+On any matter brought to the Membership for decision at an Annual Meeting, a quorum shall exist when five (5) per cent or more of the voting membership are present.
 In order for a vote of the membership to be valid, a quorum for that vote of the membership must exist.
 Each member shall have a single vote.
 No member is entitled to vote by proxy.

 Voting by the membership may be accomplished by suitable electronic means when the vote is conducted in accordance with procedures established by the Board of Directors, and such procedures are sufficient to ensure that:

-1. The means for voting electronically shall be generally available to the membership;
+• the means for voting electronically shall be generally available to the membership,

-2. The membership is instructed on how they can vote by electronic means and ensure their vote is recorded;
+• the membership is instructed on how they can vote by electronic means and ensure their vote is recorded,

-3. The matters for consideration, and the schedule for voting shall be publicized to the membership at least 30 days prior to the commencement of voting;
+• the matters for consideration, and the schedule for voting shall be publicized to the membership at least 30 days prior to the commencement of voting, and

 All meetings must be conducted in accordance with the terms of the Bylaws of this organization and Robert's Rules of Order (Newly Revised Edition).